Josiahngugi/Saloon-master/README.md

 ## Key Features

-* This is a a program that allows users to create Squads and in them add Heros that have various powers and of different characters.<br>
+* This is a program that will allow the saloon users add stylist and clients<br>
-* The program collect user data through form that a well designed by latest technology of bootstrap and material design<br>
+*The program will also enable the Saloon manager be able to assign a particular client to a specific stylist<br>
-*The program also has an appealing user interface that anybody would feel at asy using it within minumum time introduced to it.<br>
+*The program facilitates deletion and update of a specific stylist<br>
-* The program is developed using Spark java technologies and designed using agile Methodlogy that makes the program Scalable and Flexible<br>
+* The program also allows deletion and update of clients as well as assigning them to specific stylists.<br>
 * Link to Live Site

 ## Technologies Used